A Species of Allutheria

 Changelings are taken in a variety of ways.
 Some are abducted, some are bartered for, and some are simply given away.
 In most cases, the Goblin King provides the human family with a ‘Fetch’, a magical creation that looks and seems exactly like the child the Goblin King has taken but with one major difference.
 The Fetch will grow ill and ‘die’ within a few days of its introduction into the human family, thereby alleviating any suspicion about the child’s true whereabouts in Allutheria.

 In theory a Changeling could reproduce just as any other human being could.
 However, to bear a child in Allutheria would be to subject it to the fate of being a Changeling from the very moment of its birth.
-For this reason alone, Changelings are careful never to reproduce.
+For this reason alone, Changelings are careful not to reproduce.
 Even those who find their way out of Allutheria often fear having children lest they be taken by the Goblin King.
 There are, however, a few instances of Changelings who bore children and regretted it.

 Changelings have no inherent magical abilities unless granted them by their Fae masters.
 These magical abilities are seldom given and generally limited to one ability, such as flight.